 For delivering mobile learning, IT departments in organizations have to provide employees certain basic amenities such as constant Internet connectivity and dedicated bandwidth.
 This may always not be possible, at all locations.
-According to the State of Internet Connectivity report by Akamai in 2017, many countries still suffer from slow connections and low bandwidth.
 However offline learning and learning apps with offline features can take care of this aspect.
 Offline LMSs allow learners to download training resources on their mobile devices and save them for offline viewing later.

 Organizations have two choices for delivering mobile learning courses: